 |“Duplicate Conversion by Transaction ID”||The conversion was not made because a single transaction ID was passed multiple times|

 |“Server IP not Whitelisted”||The conversion was not made because a server IP was not on the whitelist in place|

 |“Wrong Tracking Protocol”||The conversion was not made because the tracking protocols used for the click and conversion were different|

 |“Conversion Cap Exceeded”||The conversion was not made because it exceeded a conversion cap in place|

 If you want to see the summary for a specific conversion, you can do so with the conversion details page.
 To access this page in the conversion report, click the magnifying glass icon on the far right column for the conversion:

 The conversion details page displays basic offer information, partner values passed (if any), and payout and revenue info.
 You can also see tracking information like the DateTime, referral URLs, and user agent of the conversion.

 Editing Payout & Revenue for a Conversion

 From the conversion details page, you can edit the existing payout, revenue, and sale amount for the conversion.
 In the Payout panel, click Edit.
-On the next page, you can enter the new values in.
-Upon saving, the new values will be reflected for the conversion and should start taking effect in the stats report earnings immediately.
+On the next page, you can enter the new values.
+The new values will be reflected for the conversion and should start taking effect in the stats report earnings immediately after saving.

 On the details page, you also have the option to add a note to a conversion, that can be viewed by you and the partner.
 This is often used to notify of a lead, usually when a rejection is set, or when additional information about the lead needs to be communicated to the partner.